Rexfont/svgJson/README.md

-# XMLandJSON
+# SVGJSON
 I can convert any XML file to JSON

-Specially used for converting SVG file to json
+Specially used for converting SVG file to json and vice versa

 ## Methods of use:
  - CDN link